sjbylo/demo-content/demo-azure-service-operator/README.md

 # Install the Operator

-Install ASO, as of writing - 0.37.0, with all the defaults using OCP Console.
+Install ASO (version 0.37.0 as of writing) with all the defaults using the OpenShift Console.

 # Workaround